barrrettt/rust-cursive-mongo-petsclinic/README.md

 # rust-cursive-mongo-petsclinic
-Rust + Mongo practice with Cursive
+Rust + Mongo with Cursive TUI to practice :)